54zero96/learngit/readme.txt

-Learning git is very exciting. add another line.
+Learning some git is very exciting. add another line.
 This is the third line.